UK falls silent on anniversary of Russian invasion as Sunak praises Ukrainian bravery

 The number of Ukrainian civilians killed in the war could be as high as 100,000, with both sides suffering tens of thousands of military casualties.

-Millions of Ukrainians have either been displaced or left homeless 12 months on since Russian tanks rolled across the border and raid sirens filled the skies of Kyiv on a day that changed the world.
+Millions more Ukrainians have either been displaced or left homeless 12 months on since Russian tanks rolled across the border and raid sirens filled the skies of Kyiv on a day that changed the world.

+But the country continues to stand strong as Russian president Vladimir Putin launches another offensive in the east after suffering a series of setbacks in a faltering campaign that his military strategists believed would be finished in a matter of weeks.

 Volodymyr Zelensky, Ukraine’s president, said in a defiant address to mark the anniversary that his people were “invincible” and will do everything to secure “victory” for their country in 2023.